RubenDillon/tanzu/tap6/readme.md

 	To deply the yelb application to the cluster, use the file yelb-deploy.yaml from this git kubectl apply -f yelb-deploy.yaml

+	Access the application using your browser http://yelb.solateam.be Modify your /etc/hosts using your envoy external address

 	Upload the catalog